Approximate Integrals Over Bounded Volumes with Smooth Boundaries: Conclusions

 \section{Conclusions}

-This study has supplemented the previous RBF-FD based approach for evaluating definite integrals \cite{JARBF2016,JARBFMLW2016,JARBF2017,JAR2020} with an extension to integrals over volumes bounded by smooth surfaces.
+This study has augmented the previous RBF-FD based approach for evaluating definite integrals \cite{JARBF2016,JARBFMLW2016,JARBF2017,JAR2020} with an extension to integrals over volumes bounded by smooth surfaces.
+An important aspect of this extension is that explicit knowledge of an expression for the bounding surface need not be known.
+While the tests were performed on quasi-uniformly spaced node sets, spatially varying density of the nodes is permitted and can be leveraged when the integrand or volume of integration require finer resolution in certain places as illustrated in \cite{JAR2020}.
 The computational tests illustrate an algorithm that can achieve at least $O(\Delta^{m})$ accuracy, with $\Delta$ the typical node separation distance and $m$ the order of trivariate polynomial basis functions included in the approximation.
 On a set of $N$ nodes in the volume, the computational cost is only $O(N)$ and the algorithm is pleasingly parallel.